 The core of the project will be a heritage-themed tearoom, this will provide the income stream necessary to sustain the building in the long term.

 From early morning commuters who just want a cup of coffee, to mid-morning visits by parents and children, afternoon tea for the older generation, passing cyclists and walkers, the tearoom will be a relaxed, sociable space.
 The walls will be adorned with photos and artefacts celebrating and informing visitors about the heritage of the station, the railway and the local area.

 Taking our inspiration from other such projects right across the country, such as Wymondham (Station Bistro), Birmingham Moor Street (Centenary Lounge), Yarmouth (Off the Rails), Rothley (Ellis’s Tea Room) and Quorn (NAAFI Café), Bricket Wood station will become a destination in its own right.
 This should also serve to boost ridership on the Abbey Line too – why not arrive by train!

-Additionally, at the end of the building will be a small room for the storage and study of the village archive, which is managed by the Bricket Wood Society.
+Additionally, at the end of the building will be a small room for the storage of the village archive, which is managed by the Bricket Wood Society.

 This is all subject to obtaining the necessary leasehold on the building, planning permission and fundraising of course!

 - Heads of Terms agreed with Network Rail, the building’s owner.
 They have provisionally agreed to let us have the building at a peppercorn rent for a period of 99 years.
 Our main focus now is to formalise this into a lease.
 A draft lease has been received and finalisation of this is underway.